 To start, unless you are experienced with watercolor paint, use the crayons to put in your color.
 Once you have drawn the colors where you want them, add a little water to a soft paintbrush and start blending the crayons to create a wash effect.

 When your project is complete, take the time to sand off any trace lines that are still visible.
 If you leave these on and seal the wood, the sealant will accentuate any pencil lines that may remain.

 Finally, seal and protect your artwork by putting a wood finisher onto the wood.
 Let this dry thoroughly.

 Your artwork is complete.

 An ancient art, wood burning is used by crafters and highly experienced fine art artists to create beautiful pieces of artwork.

-This versatile medium can be both satisfying for a beginner artist to any artist using various pyrography techniques.
+This versatile medium can be both satisfying from a beginner artist to any artist using various pyrography techniques.
 This includes anyone who loves to draw and wants something new to try, including the experienced pyrography artist.

 Every piece of wood is different with its tonal ranges and grains.
 These variations mean that every artwork is individual and unique.

 The traditional artist is not the only one who can use these wood burning tips and tricks – graphic designers and abstract artists can take full advantage of this medium to create amazing shapes, textures and tonal qualities in their art.

 Wood burning techniques can also be used by woodcarvers to enhance their carving creations to achieve depth and added color and versatility, creating a more enhanced 3D effect in their artwork.

 Once you have mastered basic pyrography techniques, the world of wood burning is an open door.